bustoutsolutions/siesta/Docs/memory.md

 }
 ```

-In the code about, the print statement will continue logging until `someViewController` is deallocated.
+In the code above, the print statement will continue logging until `someViewController` is deallocated.

 ## Manually Removing Observers